 Concepts passing initial review and meeting OIC criteria will be invited to submit full proposals for further internal and external ("peer") review and consideration.
 Grants range from 50,000 USD to 250,000 USD and project time frames can range from one to two years.
 Project proposals must be implemented in and benefit stakeholders in developing countries but may be submitted by applicants in either developing or developed countries.
 All proposals should include a special focus on ensuring gender equity, livelihoods of the poor, and poverty eradication.

 The first 'Challenge' which focused on SDG 14.1- Reduce Marine Pollution ran from 6 January - 5 March 2020.
 The second call will be announced soon.

-The ocean faces unprecedented threats to the ecosystem goods and services it provide to humanity, from climate regulation to food security to energy resources.
-Despite some progress, many ocean challenges, from nutrient pollution to illegal, unregulated and unreported IUU fishing to ocean acidification, continue worsen.
+The ocean faces unprecedented threats to the ecosystem goods and services it provides to humanity, from climate regulation to food security to energy resources.
+Despite some progress, many ocean challenges, from nutrient pollution to illegal, unregulated and unreported (IUU) fishing to ocean acidification, continue to worsen.

 A combination of technical innovation and cutting-edge policy, financial and economic incentives are needed to transform ocean-related sectors, both sea-based and land-based.
 At present, while there are a handful of relevant initiatives, these are limited in their sectoral scope.
 Solutions are required that cut across the unique innovation needs of each SDG14 target, whether it be reduction of plastics pollution, eliminating overfishing, or enhancing access for small scale fishers.
 The OIC seeks to identify and provide support to scale-up these solutions.